How often have you checked a product on social media before making a purchase?

 (Shopify & CMS Connected)

-The latest social commerce revenue statistics show that ecommerce sales will hit a mind-blowing $4.9 trillion in 2021.
+The latest social commerce revenue statistics from Shopify and CMS Connected show that ecommerce sales will hit a mind-blowing $4.9 trillion in 2021.
 10% of the overall retail industry profits in the US are within the ecommerce sector.

 Check this out: